The Ultimate Guide to Structuring and Formatting a User Research Report Template for Effective Insights Documentation and Recommendations

 - Participant Demographics: Details about the participants’ characteristics such as age, gender, location, and relevant personas.

-- Research Findings: A detailed presentation of the key insights and observations from your research activities (interviews, surveys, usability tests, etc.).
+- Research Findings: A detailed presentation of key insights and observations derived from interviews, surveys, usability tests, etc.

 - Themes and Patterns: Analysis of common themes and recurring patterns observed during the research.

-- Recommendations: Actionable steps for product improvements based on your research findings.
+- Recommendations: Actionable steps for product improvements based on the research findings.

-- Appendices: Supporting materials, including interview transcripts, raw data, or supplementary charts and graphs.
+- Appendices: Supporting materials, including interview transcripts, raw data, supplementary charts, and graphs.

 2. Create a Notion Workspace for Your Research Project

 Start by creating a new Workspace dedicated to your research project.
 This Workspace will serve as the central hub for all your research notes, findings, and the final report.
-Organize your workspace with pages and databases that are easy to navigate.
+Organize your workspace with pages and databases that are easy to navigate and update.

 3. Set Up a Table to Capture Research Insights